Recovery and Rigidity in a Regular Stochastic Block Model: Main ideas and organization of the paper

-To prove Theorem \ref{str12} when $d_1$ is even, we make use of the recent work on the spectra of random lifts of graphs in \cite{FK14,B15} and the references therein.
+To prove Theorem \ref{str12}, we make use of the recent work on the spectra of random lifts of graphs in \cite{FK14,B15} and the references therein.
 For a wonderful exposition of lifts of graphs see \cite{Linial}.
 We now introduce the notion of lift of a multigraph.